daKmoR/dom-test-utils/README.md

 # DOM Test Utils
 Modern utility libray for testing web apps and components. `dom-test-utils` works with anything compatible with the browser.
 Web components and lit-html are first class citizens.

+Note: this project is still in a development phase.
+Based on feedback, there may be breaking changes to the API.

 ## Basics

 Set up fixtures and compare the result with what you expect: